What is Down syndrome in children?

 that any heart defects can be treated.

-Some babies with Down syndrome are born with intestinal malformations that need surgery.
+- Intestinal problems.
+Some babies with Down syndrome are born with intestinal structure problems that need

-include crossed eyes, near- or farsightedness, and cataracts.
-Most eyesight problems
+- Vision problems.
+Common problems include crossed eyes, nearsightedness or farsightedness, and cataracts.

 to have many colds, as well as bronchitis and pneumonia.
 Your child should get regular

 medical care and stay up to date on vaccines.